top of page

 • Economy-of-Scale: If Feb 1st membership is less than 7,500 (Not applicable)

-The MFP Level 4 funding for 2023-24 consists of Certificated and Support Worker raises and associated retirement costs, the Supplemental Course Allocations and Career Development Fund.
-With the Supplemental Course Allocation ($241,290 for initial allocation for 2023-24) and the Career Development Funds of $241 per student enrolled in a Career Development Fund qualifying course ($136,286 for the initial allocation for 2023-24) in MFP, the district maintains JumpStart Programs throughout the district’s three high schools.
-This program continues to prepare students for the workplace through integrated curricula, state-of-the-art equipment and other opportunities uncommon in K-12 education.
-The core areas of implementation are:
+The MFP Level 4 funding for 2024-25 consists of Certificated and Support Worker raises and associated retirement costs, the Supplemental Course Allocations and Career Development Fund.
+With the Supplemental Course Allocation ($243,740 for initial allocation for 2024-25) and the Career Development Funds of $241 per student enrolled in a Career Development Fund qualifying course ($137,912 for the initial allocation for 2024-25) in MFP, the district maintains JumpStart Programs throughout the district’s three high schools.
+This program continues to prepare students for the workplace through integrated curricula, state-of-the-art equipment, acquisition of industry-based certifications, and other opportunities uncommon in K-12 education.

 • Business & Entrepreneurship